doctrine/dbal/UPGRADE.md

 # Upgrade to 2.11

+## The `ExceptionConverterDriver` interface is deprecated

+All drivers will have to implement the exception conversion API.

 ## `DriverException::getErrorCode()` is deprecated

 The `DriverException::getErrorCode()` is deprecated as redundant and inconsistently supported by drivers.
 Use `::getCode()` or `::getSQLState()` instead.